tuethu/IBM-Data-Science-Course/Course 3_Data Science Methodology/Readme.md

 ### Module 2: From Understanding to Preparation and from Modeling to Evaluation
 - Data Understanding
+- Data Preparation - Concepts
-- Data Preparation
+- Data Preparation - Case Study
+- Hands-on Lab: From Understanding to Preparation
+- Lesson Summary: From Understanding to Preparation
+- Practice Quiz: Lesson 1 From Understanding to Preparation
+- Module 2 Lesson 1 Glossary: From Understanding to Preparation
+- Graded Quiz Lesson 1: From Understanding to Preparation
+- Modeling - Concepts
-- Modeling
+- Modeling - Case Study
 - Evaluation
-- Lab: From Understanding to Preparation
+- Hands-on Lab: From Modeling to Evaluation
+- Lesson Summary: From Modeling to Evaluation
-- Lab: From Modeling to Evaluation
+- Practice Quiz Lesson 2: From Modeling to Evaluation
-- Quiz: From Understanding to Preparation
+- Glossary: From Modeling to Evaluation
-- Quiz: From Modeling to Evaluation
+- Graded Quiz Lesson 2:  From Modeling to Evaluation

 ### Module 3: From Deployment to Feedback
 - Deployment
 - Feedback
+- Storytelling
+- Course Summary
+- Module 3 Summary : From Deployment to Feedback
-- Quiz: From Deployment to Feedback
+- Practice Quiz: From Deployment to Feedback
-- Peer-review Assignment

-Module 3: From Deployment to Feedback
+- Module 3 Glossary: From Deployment to Feedback
-Deployment
-Feedback
-Quiz: From Deployment to Feedback
+- Module 3 Graded Quiz: From Deployment to Feedback

+### Module 4: Final Project and Assessment
+- Introduction to CRISP-DM
+- Final Assignment Overview
-Peer-review Assignment
+- Final Assignment
+- Review Your Peers
+- Review what you learned
+- Final Quiz